 Prior to joining the firm, Wyatt interned for the Honorable Barbara Hervey in the Texas Court of Criminal Appeals, and also participated in internships with the U.S. Department of State in Macedonia and with the WilmerHale Legal Services Center of Harvard Law School which provides assistance to low-income clients who cannot afford representation.

-Wyatt is admitted to practice in Texas, the U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas, and the U.S. District Court for the District of Columbia.
+Wyatt is recognized as a 2019 "Texas Rising Star" in business litigation by Thomson Reuters.
+He admitted to practice in Texas, the U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas, and the U.S. District Court for the District of Columbia.

 - Confidential.
 Represented a Fortune 50 company in prosecuting and successfully resolving its trademark and contract rights in a dispute with another Fortune 500 company, allowing our client to protect its valuable intellectual property while preserving a vital business relationship.